kidonng/typescript/README.md

 It should be a drop-in replacement to the official package.
 Manual E2E test using the [Vite](https://github.com/vitejs/vite) repository has been successful.

-The only compatibility issue is with [Yarn PnP](https://yarnpkg.com/features/pnp), which patches TypeScript to solve its own compatibility issues.
+The only compatibility issue is with Yarn 2+ (Berry), which [patches TypeScript](https://github.com/yarnpkg/berry/tree/master/packages/plugin-compat) to solve its own compatibility issues.

 **How can I ensure this distribution does not contain malicious code?**